-The member is required to account for the payment to another entity empowering instruments make it clear that members are appointed in their individual capacity.
+The board member is required to account for the payment to another entity

-Generally, members are appointed based on their individual suitability for the role and they are not answerable to another entity for their decisions.
-Indeed, in some cases the
+Generally, board members are appointed based on their individual suitability for the role and they are not answerable to another entity for their decisions.
+Indeed, in some cases the empowering instruments make it clear that board members are appointed in their individual capacity.